inferrinizzard/UCSCClimateGame/ClimatePrototypes/Assets/Scripts/Model/README.md

 | `timesteps` | `int`            | number of iterations per year    | `EBM.nt = 1000` |

 \* Assigned internally to `7.5 + 20 * (1-x**2)`<br>
-After adjusting parameters and rerun-ing the model with `EBM.calc()`, temp, energy, and precip will be updated with new values.
+After adjusting parameters and rerun-ing the model with `EBM.Calc()`, temp, energy, and precip will be updated with new values.

 ### References
 Wagner, T.J. and I. Eisenman, 2015: How Climate Model Complexity Influences Sea Ice Stability.
 J. Climate, 28, 3998–4014, https://doi.org/10.1175/JCLI-D-14-00654.1.
 Original code and documentation for dry model available at http://eisenman.ucsd.edu/code.html.